r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 Arg3: ffffd18b0ea0d498, Exception Record Address
 Arg4: ffffd18b0ea0ccd0, Context Record Address
 ```

-Arg1 is going to be 0xc0000005 or 0xc0000409 in virtually every instance.
-0xc0000005 is a generic access violation, meaning something tried to access an area of ram it should not have.
+`Arg1` is going to be `0xc0000005` or `0xc0000409` in virtually every instance. `0xc0000005` is a generic access violation, meaning something tried to access an area of ram it should not have.
 Either it was trying to read from an area that simply did not exist or the ram it was trying to read was locked down.

-Sometimes AVs will lock out blocks of memory improperly and cause these bugchecks, other times there is an issue causing the address to be incorrect.
-This error code alone is quite generic.
-0xc0000409 is a buffer overflow.
+Sometimes AVs will lock out blocks of memory *improperly* and cause these bugchecks, other times there is an issue causing the address to be incorrect.
+This error code alone is quite generic. `0xc0000409` is a buffer overflow.
 Assuming you are not looking at a software problem, buffer overflows are very indicative of RAM failure.

-In cases where it is not one of these two errors, you will need to look up the error code either through the [windows error lookup tool](https://www.microsoft.com/en-us/download/confirmation.aspx?id=100432) provided by Microsoft, or by going to their error documentation [here](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-erref/596a1078-e883-4972-9bbc-49e60bebca55)
+In cases where it is not one of these two errors, you will need to look up the error code either through the [Windows Error Lookup Tool](https://www.microsoft.com/en-us/download/confirmation.aspx?id=100432) provided by Microsoft, or by going to their error documentation [here](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-erref/596a1078-e883-4972-9bbc-49e60bebca55).

-❗ Do not google the code, the information you find will be completely useless and potentially harmful.
+> ❗ Do not google the code, the information you find will be completely useless and potentially harmful.

 Arguments 2, 3, and 4 are addresses to other information; however, they are not the most useful for our purposes, as WinDbg Preview will automatically run the necessary commands on these addresses to get you the information you need.

 ```
 EXCEPTION_RECORD:  ffffd18b0ea0d498 -- (.exr 0xffffd18b0ea0d498)
 ExceptionAddress: fffff800524853a8 (Ntfs!NtfsCommonClose+0x00000000000007a8)